mlcourses/lab-1-blog-post-group1_cs281/post.md

 4.Logic Gates Ex: 7404 Inverter, 7408 AND
 5. Wires
 6. Resistors
+7. It is important to handle these devices carefully!
 ## Project Steps
 For the first part of the lab, we experimented with a breadboard to understand their use.
 We began by exploring the breadboard and indentifying connections on the board specically GND and 5V and finding patterns.
 We saw how the wires that were connected to the top row contained +5 Volts while to lower row contained GND.
 Also when a +5 volt wire was connected to a group with a column of 5 below it would give voltage to the rest of the row.
-When a +5 wire was connected to the group with two columns, it would give voltage to the same row.
+When a +5V wire was connected to the group with two columns, it would give voltage to the same column.
 When we used the logic indicators, we found this hypothesis to be correct.

 https://github.com/mlcourses/lab-1-blog-post-group1_cs281/assets/112486168/49ac72b3-e3b8-4da4-8803-32981dcfd888

 The high indicates that the wire is connected to +5 Voltage while low is connected to ground.
 After this we began to build our own digital circuit.
-To get it to work, we first connect the LED to GND and put the other end to same row as a resistor.
-We then connect a resistor in the same row as a wire which is connected to +5 V.
+To get it to work, we first connect the LED short leg to GND and put the long leg to same row as a resistor.
+We then connect a resistor in the same row as a wire to give the LED power and use the resistor to limit excess current that can harm the LED.

 ## Digital Circuits